Unexplored, The Far North

 Day 15 - Pu Luong- across the border to Vietnam

 Early morning departure through more spectacular countryside and past traditional Black Tai villages to the nearby border crossing at Nam Meo.
-From here we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a hike through the superb landscape and an overnight stay as guests of local villagers.
+From here we’ll head into the stunning scenery of Vietnam’s Pu Luong National Park for a hike through the superb landscape.

 Overnight: Pu Luong Transport: Minibus, Walk, Meals: B, L, D,